robotframework/SeleniumLibrary/README.rst

 The recommended installation method is using pip_::

-    pip install --pre --upgrade robotframework-seleniumlibrary
+    pip install --upgrade robotframework-seleniumlibrary

 Running this command installs also the latest Selenium and Robot Framework versions, but you still need to install `browser drivers`_ separately.
-Notice that the ``--pre`` option is needed to get the current SeleniumLibrary, not the `old SeleniumLibrary`_, until the final SeleniumLibrary 3.0 is released.
 The ``--upgrade`` option can be omitted when installing the library for the first time.

 Those migrating from Selenium2Library_ can install SeleniumLibrary so that it is exposed also as Selenium2Library::

-    pip install --pre --upgrade robotframework-selenium2library
+    pip install --upgrade robotframework-selenium2library

 The above command installs the normal SeleniumLibrary as well as a new Selenium2Library version that is just a thin wrapper to SeleniumLibrary.